top of page

 Acrylics, oil sticks, watercolour, ink and pastels on raw canvas

 This large piece was created out of necessity.
 Necessity to express and make sense of the convolutions of thoughts in my mind.
-Intuitive improvisation and impulsivity shape bold, hard-edged voluminous forms and drawings in a raw expression of conflicting thoughts: Pressure to do genuine art, pressure to do sellable work, guilt of motherhood, anticipation for the future and other personal wars are rendered in energetic broad gestures in genuine conflict and in battle with each other.
+Intuitive improvisation and impulsivity shape bold, hard-edged voluminous forms and drawings in a raw expression of conflicting thoughts: Pressure to do genuine art, guilt, anticipation for the future and other personal wars are rendered in energetic broad gestures in genuine conflict and in battle with each other.
 Non-apologetic, raw expressions of joy and sadness, pride and shame, Brazilianity and regionality permeate through the canvas, with powerful contrasts of form, space and colour, forming a concrete expression of my head in shambles.

 Acrylics, oil sticks, watercolour, ink and pastels on raw canvas

 This large piece was created out of necessity.
 Necessity to express and make sense of the convolutions of thoughts in my mind.
-Intuitive improvisation and impulsivity shape bold, hard-edged voluminous forms and drawings in a raw expression of conflicting thoughts: Pressure to do genuine art, pressure to do sellable work, guilt of motherhood, anticipation for the future and other personal wars are rendered in energetic broad gestures in genuine conflict and in battle with each other.
+Intuitive improvisation and impulsivity shape bold, hard-edged voluminous forms and drawings in a raw expression of conflicting thoughts: Pressure to do genuine art, guilt, anticipation for the future and other personal wars are rendered in energetic broad gestures in genuine conflict and in battle with each other.
 Non-apologetic, raw expressions of joy and sadness, pride and shame, Brazilianity and regionality permeate through the canvas, with powerful contrasts of form, space and colour, forming a concrete expression of my head in shambles.

 A Samba for Rio